Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Gravitational waveforms

 Substituting in the solutions of the adiabatic osculating trajectory equations into the strain formulas \eqref{eq:quadwaveform}, allows us to generate adiabatic waveforms plots valid in the weak-field region of the parameter space.
 It would also be sufficient to plot the polarization strains \eqref{eq:quadwaveform} up to the leading order in $\Lambda$ (ignoring the second term) since we are already using the leading $\Lambda$-corrected solutions in the orbital parameters.
 We note here that under secular evolution \cite{pound2005limitations}, the waveform phase would gain additional contribution from the conservative gravitational self-force, which we do not include in this paper.

 In Fig. \ref{fig:waveforms}, we present a circular waveform under the assumption that the orbit begins with a small initial eccentricity and circularizes almost instantly, making $\dot{e}$ negligible.
-We observe an phase advance, which can be attributed to the cosmological constant term in the mean motion.

-This early departure arises from modified angular frequency, with the energy and angular momentum being affected by the cosmological constant the most for nontrivial eccentricities.
+We observe an phase advance, which can be attributed to the de Sitter term in the mean motion.
+This early departure arises from modified angular frequency, with the energy and angular momentum being affected by the SdS parameter the most for nontrivial eccentricities.

 Lastly, we estimate the change both in the amplitude and the phase of the waveform due to the SdS gravitational flux in an EMRI orbit.
 We begin by considering the analytical expression for complex time-domain waveform \cite{maggiore2008gravitational}: